jammy3662/cat/README.md

 #### Namespace inheritance

 In c++ a namespace cannot be inherited like a class or struct can.
-In cat, a namespace can inherit another just like a class.
+In cat, a namespace can inherit another just like a class:

 ```c++
 namespace basicMath {